 We’ve got the confluence of another billion people coming online in the next few years, the ability for anyone to broadcast to the entire planet, and the systems to allow these people to peddle their wares effortlessly.

 Already, we see the death of the “launch” marketers, part of a ring called “the syndicate”, who take turns cross-hyping each other.

-Doors closing forever on Friday and only 10,000 copies available at this special price, as if somehow the supply of ebooks could somehow run out.
+Doors close forever on Friday and only 10,000 copies are available at this special price, as if somehow the supply of ebooks could somehow run out.

 If you’ve endured this rant so far, now I’m going to give you the payoff of where I see things going.

 Selling > Marketing > Courses > Certifications > Job networks

 Shameless televangelist-style selling is the first phase since blind faith overrides logical reality.

 The Shamwows and “Where’s the beef” commercials entertain us.